-Banks that sponsor single-employer defined benefit postretirement plans must adopt FAS 158 for Call Report purposes in accordance with the standard's effective date and transition provisions.
+Banks that sponsor single-employer defined benefit postretirement plans must adopt FAS 158 for Call Report purposes in accordance with the standard's effective date and transition provisions with respect to both funded status and measurement date.
 Accordingly, banks that have "publicly traded equity securities," as defined in FAS 158, must initially recognize the funded status of these plans as of the end of the fiscal year ending after December 15, 2006.
-All other banks must initially recognize the funded status of these plans as of the end of the fiscal year ending after December 15, 2006.
 All other banks must initially recognize the funded status of these plans as of the end of the fiscal year ending after June 15, 2007.
-Thus, banks that have a calendar year fiscal year must adopt FAS 158 as of December 31, 2006, if they have "publicly traded equity securities," and as of December 31, 2007, if they do not.
-Early adoption of FAS 158 is permitted, but must be for all of an institution's benefit plans.
-For Call Report purposes, banks should report the adjustments to the ending balance of AOCI from initially applying FAS 158 as of the end of their fiscal year, net of tax, in item 10, "Other comprehensive income," of Schedule RI-A, Changes in Equity Capital.
+Thus, banks that have a calendar year fiscal year should have adopted the funded status provisions of FAS 158 as of December 31, 2007, if they do not have "publicly traded equity securities."
+For Call Report purposes, banks should report the adjustments to the ending balance of AOCI from initially recognizing the funded status of their plans in accordance with FAS 158 as of the end of their fiscal year, net of tax, in item 10, "Other comprehensive income," of Schedule RI-A, Changes in Equity Capital.
+In the fiscal year that the measurement date provisions of FAS 158 are initially applied, banks should report the adjustment of the opening balance of retained earnings and any adjustment of the opening balance of AOCI in Schedule RI-A, item 2, "Restatements due to corrections of material accounting errors and changes in accounting principles." and should disclose this total amount in Schedule RI-E, item 4.

-In addition, according to an interim decision announced by the banking agencies on December 14, 2006, banks should reverse the effects of FAS 158 for regulatory capital purposes, including for purposes of reporting and measuring the leverage ratio and risk-based capital.
-The intent of the reversal is to neutralize the effect of the application of FAS 158 on regulatory capital.
-Banks should exclude from regulatory capital any amounts recorded in AOCI resulting from the adoption and application of FAS 158.
+In addition, according to an interim decision announced by the banking agencies on December 14, 2006, banks should reverse the effects on AOCI of FAS 158 for regulatory capital purposes, including for purposes of reporting and measuring the numerators and denominators for the leverage and risk-based capital ratios.
+The intent of the reversal is to neutralize the effect on AOCI of the application of FAS 158 on regulatory capital.
+Banks should exclude from regulatory capital any amounts recorded in AOCI resulting from the initial and subsequent application of both the funded status and measurement date provisions of FAS 158.
 For Call Report purposes, these excluded amounts should be reported in item 4 of Schedule RC-R, Regulatory Capital, together with the accumulated net gains (losses) on cash flow hedges.
 If the sum of the amounts included in AOCI (Schedule RC, item 26.b) for defined benefit postretirement plans under FAS 158 and for cash flow hedges represents a net gain (i.e., a net increase) in reported equity capital, this sum should be reported as a positive value in item 4 of Schedule RC-R. If the sum represents a net loss (i.e., a decrease) in reported equity capital, it should be reported as a negative number in item 4 of Schedule RC-R.